mkkimworks/DCCA_BMI/README.md

 Affiliation: Ulsan National Institute of Science and Technology (UNIST)

-Only used Dataset SRT (center-out reaching task) in this example
+Only used Dataset SRT (random pursuit reaching task) in this example

 Matlab version: R2019b ('9.7.0.1296695 (R2019b) Update 4')
 Utilized toolboxes